 Welcome to my website

-Also humming along: My new nonfiction project is nearing completion; more on that as it develops.
+And otherwise, life goes on.
+Still humming along: My new nonfiction project is in its final revision process, and illustrations are in progress; more on that as it develops.
 I'm extremely superstitious about saying too much too soon, as you've probably guessed.
 The YA novel I started some years ago is updated and looking for its place in the world.
 I've finished a couple of manuscripts for very young readers.
 So many ambitions, so little time.

-Among my other time-gobbling ambitions is an unending quest to create a perfect garden.
-Does the yard need a new stone path?
-Another fern here, another euphorbia there?
-Or maybe just the usual weeding, mulching, and rearranging or plants?
+Among my other time-gobbling ambitions is an unending quest to create an ideal garden.
+I've been learning more about native plants and, as a result, I've become more tolerant of little green volunteers I used to think of as weeds.
+I'm planning to include more natives in the garden.
+But that doesn't mean non-natives will be banished.
+(Except English ivy, of course.
+Out, out, invasive vine!)
 Caring for the garden has become a passion of mine.
 There is something soothing about having my hands in the dirt, something heart-lifting about watching my plants bloom and grow anew every year.
 My favorites are the ones gifted to me by friends -- shared bounty to be treasured.
 In challenging times, it's great to have a high-maintenance garden.

 Not long ago, I had the privilege of teaching Writing for Children through Duke University's OLLI program.
 It was my first time teaching adults, an entirely different challenge from teaching schoolkids.
 Like their young counterparts, though, the grown-up students were a joy to work with.